JesseRigon/Houstan/Readme.Stack.md

 # Stack
 This file lists all tools and the docs related to the stack used in project Houstan.

+Prerequisites for Houstan are:
+   - linux
+   - docker and docker-compose
+   - git

 ## CommandCenter

 | Tech | Used For | Docs Link |